pulibrary/oclcscriptshifter/README.md

 ## Korean name conversion

 ScriptShifter has a special setting for Korean names.
-This is automatically used for fields 100a, 600a, 700a, and 800a.
+The 'Convert' macro is used to format romanized Korean names for fields 100a, 600a, 700a, and 800a.
 For other fields (such as 245c), formatting Korean names is a two-step process.
-First, convert the entire field using the "Convert" macro as you normally would.
+First, convert the entire field using the 'Convert' macro as you normally would.
 This will generate the parallel romanized field.
-Second, highlight the Korean name(s) in the non-Roman field, then run the "KoreanName" macro.
+Second, highlight the Korean name(s) in the non-Roman field, then run the 'KoreanName' macro.
 This will reconvert the highlighted text using the Korean Name setting, replacing the romanized text in the parallel field.

 ## Acknowledgments